Settings

 Integrations

-Manage connections to external systems.
+A central place to connect CI/CD, communication, and issue tracking.
 For installation, permissions, and workflows, see Integrations.

 Typical Actions